 The person that worked out of the corporate office as the supervisor was a complete jerk and he wanted Monica gone.
 She did not want to be there either.
 The neighborhood was really rough and went downhill more every day.
 The parking lot was dark with no working lights.
 The landlord and company would not do anything about it.
 There was no back door to the store and no outside cameras.
 Looking back, it was a pretty scary place to work.
 I feel the company was wrong for creating such an unsafe working environment.
 We did not even deliver after dark to the apartments that shared a majority of the property line with the store.
 I grew up about a mile away so I probably felt safer than I should have, but I still complained constantly about the security problems.
 I never dreamed it would lead to this.

 Future Murderer Gets Hired

-On Sunday, June 11, 2000, this guy showed the object of his affection a gun and bragged about it.
-He was 20 years old, too young to legally possess a gun in Georgia.
+On Sunday, June 11, 2000, this thug showed her a gun and bragged about it.
+The thug was 20 years old, too young to legally possess a gun.
 Even if he was old enough, he cannot have it in the store.
 The girl, who was only 16 or so, immediately told Monica that this guy had a gun in the store and he was showing it off to her.